 How to Store Watercress at Home

 Learn how to store watercress correctly so that you can keep it fresh as long as possible and avoid it turning into a pile of green slime overnight!
 Watercress is an expensive but highly tasty and nutritious addition to any salad or garnish.
-However, it spoils very quickly and needs treating differently from your other salads.
+However, watercress is 93% water and so it spoils very quickly and needs treating rather differently from your other salads.

 Watercress Facts and Nutrition:

 Watercress is a semi aquatic plant that grows naturally in running water at the edges of streams and rivers.
 The scientific name is Nasturtium officinale which means it is related to mustard, cress and radish….and this gives us some clues as to why it is so tasty!
 Watercress is just jam packed with nutrients particularly Vitamins A and C as well as iron, calcium, iodine and folic acid.
 Basically it is just really good for you and acts a s a powerful stimulant to the digestive system, is a mild diuretic and is thought to have cancer suppressing properties.

 Watercress was first commercially cultivated in 1808 in the UK by William Bradbery along the river Ebbsfleet in Kent.
 It rapidly became very popular and production quickly spread to other countries so that by the 1940′s Huntsville Alabama was regarded by many as the Watercress Capital of the World!

 Traditionally watercress is sold as bunches of the freshly cut stems…usually tied together with string or an elastic band (These are good to keep for re-use!!).
 More recently supermarkets have started selling watercress in plumped up plastic bags in order to protect the delicate leaves from being crushed.

 Being such a useful and nutritious plant it is important to learn how to store watercress at home.

 How to Store Watercress for as Long as Possible: